American Story: American Sports Story (2024)

-Love Story
+Love Story (2026)

 On August 13, 2021, it was announced that FX had ordered a new spin-off series American Love Story.
-The first installment will depict the whirlwind courtship and marriage of John F. Kennedy Jr. and Carolyn Bessette-Kennedy.
-In March 2025, it was reported by Variety that Sarah Pidgeon had been cast the role of Carolyn Bessette-Kennedy In May 2025, it was reported by Variety that Naomi Watts will play Jackie Kennedy, while newcomer Paul Kelly leads the series as John F. Kennedy Jr. On June 6, 2025, the series expanded its cast with Grace Gummer, Sydney Lemmon, and Alessandro Nivola.
-In a series regular role, Gummer will portray Caroline Kennedy.
-In recurring roles, Lemmon will portray Lauren Bessette, and Nivola will play Calvin Klein.
+The first installment depicts the whirlwind courtship and marriage of John F. Kennedy Jr. and Carolyn Bessette-Kennedy.
+In March 2025, it was reported by Variety that Sarah Pidgeon had been cast the role of Carolyn Bessette-Kennedy In May 2025, it was reported by Variety that Naomi Watts plays Jackie Kennedy, while newcomer Paul Kelly leads the series as John F. Kennedy Jr. On June 6, 2025, the series expanded its cast with Grace Gummer, Sydney Lemmon, and Alessandro Nivola.
+In a series regular role, Gummer portrays Caroline Kennedy.
+In recurring roles, Lemmon portrays Lauren Bessette, and Nivola plays Calvin Klein.
 On June 13, 2025, Ryan Murphy shared a first look at Paul Kelly and Sarah Pidgeon as JFK.
 Jr. and Carolyn Bessette on his Instagram.
 Within the same day, it was announced by Murphy that Leila George and Noah Fearnley joined the cast as Kelly Klein and Michael Bergin.
 In July 2025, Omari K. Chancellor joined the series in a recurring role as Gordon Henderson.
-The series, later retitled Love Story, is set to premiere in February 2026.
+The series, later retitled Love Story, premiered on February 12, 2026.